 Jessica Biel has gone from teen heartthrob to one of the most sought-after actresses in Hollywood.
 From co-starring with Freddie Prinze Jr to Edward Norton to Patrick Wilson, it seems she's worked with some of the greatest modern actors.
-Below I will list the 5 best and 5 worst of Jessica Biel's films, and I will also include a complete filmography with my ratings of each film.
+Below I will list the five best and five worst of Jessica Biel's films, and I will also include a complete filmography with my ratings of each film.

 Jessica is no stranger to talent.
 She's a born leader, easily taking command of any scene she's in.
 Her top five performances were not easy choices for sure but I finally made a decision.
 Without further ado, here are Jessica Biel's five best films.

 Best #1: The Book of Love

 The Book of Love tells the story of a man who, after losing his wife to a tragic car accident, decides to help a young girl fulfill her goal of building a raft so she can cross the ocean in search of a better life.
 The film was unfairly panned by critics.
 The Book of Love is nothing short of breathtaking.
 The acting is perfect, the meaning deep and emotional, and the film well-written and fantastically directed.
 Jason Sudeikis leaves his comedic comfort zone and delivers one powerhouse of a performance.
 He and Maisie Williams had great chemistry.
 I'd love to see them in another film together in the future.
 I give The Book of Love 4 out of 4.